Micro-Masters/AI/README.md

 This tester shows that we are able to correctly set up the environment for pysc2 and launch starcraft game instances.
 Here we are hard-coding actions, but we are able to correctly parse observations and modify rewards.
-Once our A2C model is working, these will be fed into the model.
+These can be fed into the model.

+In addition, actual unit tests can be found in the `tests/` folder as well.